orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Dynamics, Physics
 - ordered to talk about usefully (assymetry), higher-arity cases more in line with ignoring/invariances of that order.
 Where an invariance is something like a branching ray as a cursor along every entry of some other ray. ( "Also, interesting to note might be that Von Neumann and Birkhoff attempted to ground quantum mechanics using order theory (their attempt was not very successful at that)." @pr)
 - Local changes move larger structures.
-- Cannot have interaction without an idea similar to gravity?</TODO>
+- Cannot have interaction without an idea similar to gravity?
-  Shoving causal history in some direction?</TODO>
+-  Shoving causal history in some direction?
-    Something like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.
+-   Something like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.
-- Particles are seemingly temporally stable orbits/modular structures?</TODO>
+- Particles are seemingly temporally stable orbits/modular structures?
-    <TODO>"Wrong dynamics" from a particular perspective, often probably still keep traversing - they still work.
-It's just that from the perspective you wanted, they don't.</TODO>
+- Wrong dynamics" from a particular perspective, often probably still keep traversing they still work.
+It's just that from the perspective you wanted, they don't.
-    <TODO>Reprogrammability & inconsistencies as foundational?</TODO>
+- Reprogrammability & inconsistencies as foundational?
-    <TODO>Invariances at start hence a modular structure might be a necessity physically</TODO>
+- Invariances at start hence a modular structure might be a necessity physically

 ---